 It’s a common question that is asked, especially by those looking to venture into auditing as a career.
 According to a recent report, UAE was among the fastest-growing economies in 2019, so auditing is among the most demanding professions in the UAE.
-This is because as the economy grows, so does auditing job opportunities.
+This is because as the economy grows, so do auditing job opportunities.

 The question of how much an auditor in the UAE stands to earn requires a very comprehensive answer.
-Well, in this post, we will be taking a more in-depth look at the starting salary of an auditor in the UAE, how much you can make as a freelance auditor in the UAE, factors that affect an auditor’s salary pricing, among other things that will help you kick start your career as a professional freelance auditor in the UAE.
+Well, in this post, we will be taking a more in-depth look at the starting salary of an auditor in the UAE, how much you can make as a freelance auditor in the UAE, and factors that affect an auditor’s salary pricing, among other things that will help you kick start your career as a professional freelance auditor in the UAE.
 So let’s get started, shall we?

 What is the starting salary of an auditor in the UAE?

 According to most survey websites we mentioned earlier, an auditor’s average starting monthly salary in the UAE is approximately 6000AED and an annual salary of about 57000AED.